SankalpaFernando/module-ballerinax-openai/ballerina/tests/README.md

 ## Running tests in the mock server

-To execute the tests on the mock server, ensure that the `islive` environment variable is either set to `false` or unset before initiating the tests.
+To execute the tests on the mock server, ensure that the `isLiveServer` environment variable is either set to `false` or unset before initiating the tests.

 This environment variable can be configured within the `Config.toml` file located in the tests directory.